Mike Fiers: Leones de Yucatán

 On March 24, 2022, Fiers signed with the Leones de Yucatán of the Mexican League for the 2022 season.
 At the time his contract was purchased, he had the league's second lowest ERA (2.84) and fourth lowest WHIP (1.20).

 Uni-President Lions

 On June 29, 2022, Fiers had his contract purchased by the Uni-President Lions of the Chinese Professional Baseball League.
 On August 10, Fiers was released and the contract was terminated after failing his physical.

 Role in Houston Astros sign stealing scandal

-In November 2019, Fiers revealed to journalists Ken Rosenthal and Evan Drelich of The Athletic that in 2017 the Astros used a video camera in center field to steal signs from opposing teams.
+In November 2019, Fiers revealed to journalists Ken Rosenthal and Evan Drellich of The Athletic that in 2017 the Astros used a video camera in center field to steal signs from opposing teams.
 This was the catalyst for an MLB investigation into the Houston Astros sign stealing scandal.
-Some baseball commentators, including analyst Jessica Mendoza and former pro Pedro Martinez, have criticized Fiers for coming forward publicly and only revealing the scandal once he was playing for a divisional rival, but many in the baseball community defended his move as necessary to restore the integrity of the game.
+Some baseball commentators, including analyst Jessica Mendoza and Hall of Famer Pedro Martinez, have criticized Fiers for coming forward publicly and only revealing the scandal once he was playing for a divisional rival, while many others in the baseball community defended him.